Siemens Colombia ships one of its largest transformers

 Export control professional at Siemens

-Valued at approximately $1.1m, the transformer will be used to replace an existing unit at the substation of an energy plant that currently produces electricity for more than 65,000 residents in Palo Alto, California.
+The transformer is one of the largest manufactured by Siemens Colombia in the last years.
+The transformer (120/160/200 MVA HV 115kV ONAN/ONAF1/ONAF2) * (1) will be used to replace an existing unit at the substation of an energy plant that currently produces electricity for more than 65,000 residents in Palo Alto, California.
 With such a valuable cargo at stake, a quick transit time and experience handling similar products were essential logistics requirements for Siemens.

 RoRo rules for transformer shipments

 The minimal lifting required for RoRo shipment means it is the safest way to transport cargo like transformers.
 Instead of being lifted, the giant unit was placed on three 40-foot roll trailers to roll it on and off the vessel.